Samineni-Jayaprakash/Samineni-Jayaprakash/README.md

 </p>

 <p align="center" style="font-size: 1.1em;">
-  For me, good analysis is not just about tools — it’s about clarity, impact, and continuous learning.
+  For me, <b style="color:#FF6A00;">good analysis</b> is not just about tools — it’s about clarity, impact, and continuous learning.
 </p>

 ---